sonic-net/SONiC/doc/aaa/radius_authentication.md

    previously cached MPL and MPL returned in Access-Accept response are the same.

+3. In step 3, the user is not found in the local /etc/passwd file only on the very first authentication attempt for this user.
+Subsequent attempts would use the local user information created on the first attempt.

 ## PAM

 The PAM to RADIUS authentication module allows any Linux device to become